explosion/spacy-llm/usage_examples/ner_v3_openai/README.md

 This example shows how you can use a model from OpenAI for Named Entity Recognition (NER).
-The NER prompt is based on the the [PromptNER](https://arxiv.org/abs/2305.15444) paper and utilizes Chain-of-Thought reasoning to extract named entities.
+The NER prompt is based on the [PromptNER](https://arxiv.org/abs/2305.15444) paper and utilizes Chain-of-Thought reasoning to extract named entities.
 It requires at least 1 example and does not work with zeroshot settings.